hackclub/some-assembly-required/guide/writing-code/instructions/jumps.md

   <br />
   <br />
   <span>
-    <em>After jumping, your instruction pointer will be the memory address of the first instruction inside the label</em>
+    <em>After jumping, your instruction pointer register will contain the memory address of the first instruction inside the label</em>
   </span>
 </p>